-The Watchdog Timer is clocked from a separate On-chip Oscillator which runs at 1 MHz.
-This is the typical value at $V{CC} = 5V$.
-See characterization data for typical values at other V{CC} levels.
-By controlling the Watchdog Timer prescaler, the Watchdog Reset interval can be adjusted as shown in Table 18 on page 43.
+Watchdog TimerThe Watchdog Timer is clocked from a separate On-chip Oscillator which runs at 1 MHz.
+This is the typical frequency at $V{CC} = 5V$ .
+See characterization data for typical values at other $V{CC}$ levels.
+By controlling the Watchdog Timer prescaler, the Watchdog Reset interval can be adjusted as shown in Table 21 on page 52.
 The WDR - Watchdog Reset - instruction resets the Watchdog Timer.
 The Watchdog Timer is also reset when it is disabled and when a Chip Reset occurs.
 Eight different clock cycle periods can be selected to determine the reset period.
-If the reset period expires without another Watchdog Reset, the ATmega8535 resets and executes from the Reset Vector.
-For timing details on the Watchdog Reset, refer to page 40.
+If the reset period expires without another Watchdog Reset, the ATmega8515 resets and executes from the Reset Vector.
+For timing details on the Watchdog Reset, refer to page 49.

-To prevent unintentional disabling of the Watchdog or unintentional change of Time-out period, three different safety levels are selected by the Fuses S8535C and WDTON as shown in Table 17.
-Safety level 0 corresponds to the setting in AT90S8535.
+To prevent unintentional disabling of the Watchdog or unintentional change of time-out period, three different safety levels are selected by the Fuses S8515C and WDTON as shown in Table 20.
+Safety level 0 corresponds to the setting in AT90S4414/8515.
 There is no restriction on enabling the WDT in any of the safety levels.
+Refer to "Timed Sequences for Changing the Configuration of the Watchdog Timer" on page 53 for details.

-Table 17.
-WDT Configuration as a Function of the Fuse Settings of S8538C and WDTON
+Table 20.WDT Configuration as a Function of the Fuse Settings of S8515C andWDTON.

-S8535C WDTON Safety Level WDT Initial State How to Disable the WDT How to Change Time-out Unprogrammed Unprogrammed 1 Disabled Timed sequence Timed sequence Unprogrammed Programmed 2 Enabled Always enabled Timed sequence Programmed Unprogrammed 0 Disabled Timed sequence No restriction Programmed Programmed 2 Enabled Always enabled Timed sequence
+S8515C WDTON Safety Level WDT Initial State How to Disable the WDT How to Change Time- out Unprogrammed Unprogrammed 1 Disabled Timed sequence Timed sequence Unprogrammed Programmed 2 Enabled Always enabled Timed sequence Programmed Unprogrammed 0 Disabled Timed sequence No restriction Programmed Programmed 2 Enabled Always enabled Timed sequence

-Figure 21.
+Figure 28.
 Watchdog Timer